nsaishiva18/devops-cloud-interview-guide/07-docker/03-container-not-accessible-localhost.md

 ### Key takeaway

 > "Publishing ports with Docker is only part of the setup.
 The application inside the container must listen on `0.0.0.0` for external traffic to reach it."

+1. If the user might have used wrong port while running the docker run command.

+2. I will check if the port is free or not.
+By using `netstat -tuln | grep <port_number>` or `lsof -i:<port_number>`.

+3. If we have any firewall setttings which is blocking the port.(If ubuntu then will check ufw command `sudo ufw status` if firewall is active or not) - If active disable the firewall using `sudo ufw disable`

+4. Will check what is the application and in which language it is written and will check the configuration of the application that on which host it is listening.
+If it is listening on localhost or 127.0.0.1, it won't be accessible from outside the container.
+Will ask developer to change the host to `0.0.0.0`.

+5. Will check docker logs, inspect.